 Accommodation on the Faroe Island range from camping in the wild to luxurious hotels.
 Camping sites, hostels, small hotels and even hospitality services, such as Airbnb, can be found all over the islands.

-What are the mobile network operators and internet service providers in Faroe Islands
+What are the mobile network operators and internet service providers in Faroe Islands?

-list of networks operators in Faroe Islands
+list of network operators in Faroe Islands

 and also details about each of them.